depasquale-lab/EK125/Week10B.md

-# From Python to MATLAB: Syntax and Plotting
+# Week 10b: From Python to MATLAB: Syntax and Plotting

 ## Introduction